Investment operations of the earnings-related pension scheme

 The objective of pension funding and investment operations is to keep future pension contributions stable when pension expenditure grows.
 As the population ages, earnings-related pension expenditures increase.
 However, the effect on the contribution level can be significantly reduced through funds.
 A one-percent increase in the long-term real average return of investments reduces the pressure to raise the contribution level by approximately two percentage points.

-In the private sector, pensions have been funded already since the initial stages of the scheme, whereas in the public sector, pensions have been funded for slightly less than three decades.
+In the private sector, pensions have been funded already since the initial stages of the scheme, whereas in the public sector, pensions have been funded for three decades.
 The funding follows different principles in the private and in the public sector, and the investment rules are also different.

 At year-end 2019, the earnings-related pension assets totalled 215.4 billion euros, of which 134.8 billion belonged to the private sector.
 The largest proportion of assets was invested in shares: